Traditions are important. They're a form of living history passed down from generation to generation.

 The rules for where and when the American flag is raised and lowered are different for Memorial Day.
 We may collectively remember to render proper salutes while the flag is being raised and lowered.
 We might even remember to raise the flag "briskly" and lower it slowly and ceremoniously.
 But if you're the emcee of a Memorial Day event, you should be sure to observe the proper timing for where Old Glory should be throughout the day.

 The Stars and Stripes should of course be raised briskly first thing in the morning.
 But on Memorial Day, the flag is raised only to half-staff.
 At noon, the flag should be raised to full-staff until it's taken down at sunset.
 Memorial Day is the only day that observes both positions on the flagpole.
+If you fly a flag from the porch of your house and can't lower it, simply attach a black mourning streamer to the top for when it supposed to be lowered.

 4. What Day Memorial Day Is On